shockpkg/projector-launcher-mac-app/README.md

 			other.swf
 ```

+-  Intel versions compatible with macOS versions 10.5+.
+-  ARM version compatible with macOS versions 11.0+ (first Apple Silicon OS).

-To wrap FAT binaries use a FAT binary with the same architectures.
+To wrap FAT binaries use a FAT binary with the same set of architectures.

-Compatible with Mac OS versions 10.5+.
+NOTE: The binaries are unsigned and arm64 binaries must be signed to run (an ad-hoc signature is the minimum).

 # Building

 1. Install Xcode 3.1.4 in Mac OS X 10.5 Leopard.
-2. Run `./build.sh` to build the binaries.
+2. Run `./build-ppc-intel.sh` to build the PPC and Intel binaries.
+3. Install Command Line Tools for Xcode 12.5.1 on macOS 11.6.8 Big Sur.
+4. Run `./build-arm64.sh` to build the ARM (Apple Silicon) binary.
+5. Run `./hash.sh` to generate checksum files.

 # Bugs